Ginxss/tfds/README.md

 ```
 tf::stack<int> stack;
 ```
-A custom starting capacity can be assinged in the constructor, in the following case 100.
-The more the initial capacity approaches the maximum number of elements, the less reallocating has to be performed by the stack.
+Initial capacity, in this case 100, can be set in the Constructor:
 ```
 tf::stack<int> stack(100);
 ```